jantman/biweeklybudget/docs/source/jsdoc.formBuilder.rst

+.. js:function:: FormBuilder.addRadioInline(name, label, options)

+   Add an inline radio button set to the form.

+   Options is an Array of Objects, each object having keys ``id``, ``value`` and ``label``.
+Optional keys are ``checked`` (Boolean) and ``onchange``, which will have its value placed literally in the HTML.

+   :param String name: The name of the form element
+   :param String label: The label text for the form element
+   :param Array options: the options for the select; array of objects each having the following attributes:
+   :param String options.id: the ID for the option
+   :param String options.value: the value for the option
+   :param String options.label: the label for the option
+   :param Boolean options.checked: whether the option should be checked by default *(optional; defaults to false)*
+   :param String options.inputHtml: extra HTML string to include in the actual ``input`` element *(optional; defaults to null)*
+   :returns: **FormBuilder** -- this

 .. js:function:: FormBuilder.addSelect(id, name, label, options)

    Add a select element to the form.

-   Options can either be an object or an array of objects.
-If an object, its keys are used for the textual content of each option, and its values are used for the option value.
-If an array of objects, order is preserved and each object must have ``value`` and ``label`` keys, and can optionally have a ``selected`` key with a boolean value.

    :param String id: The id of the form element
    :param String name: The name of the form element
    :param String label: The label text for the form element
-   :param Array options: the options for the select, array of objects
+   :param Array options: the options for the select, array of objects (order is preserved) each having the following attributes:
+   :param String options.label: the label for the option
+   :param String options.value: the value for the option
+   :param Boolean options.selected: whether the option should be the default selected value *(optional; defaults to False)*
    :returns: **FormBuilder** -- this